bitovi/academy/src/advanced-typescript/02-generics-with-constraints/generics-with-constraints.md

 @sourceref ./types.ts

 Below is a function called `getStarterPokemonInfomation` that takes two generics.
-We would like to be able to pass in any of our three starters objects and a starter's name to get the data for that pokemon.
+We would like to be able to pass in any of our three starters objects and a starter’s name to get the data for that pokemon.
 Update the generics definition in the function to allow for this to happen.

 > **Before you Start**
-> Don't worry about adding a return type to the function, focus only on the definition of the generics
+> Don’t worry about adding a return type to the function, focus only on the definition of the generics

 ```ts
 type FireStarterPokemon = {